 Years later, I realized getting in trouble so much actually helped me succeed academically.

 Writing out about a million math problems over the course of a couple of years virtually guaranteed that I could do those problems from memory years later.

 Our brains are wired to learn by repetition.

 Writing something repetitively makes new neural connections and commits information to memory.

 And this is why those prepared flash cards will never be as great a resource as writing your own cards.

-Writing out a problem that covers a Learning Outcome Statement is a long way to memorizing the material.
+Writing out a problem that covers a Learning Outcome Statement is a long way to memorizing CFA study material.

 Making your flashcards is pretty easy but there are a few things to remember.